joonarafael/visualpathfinder/documentation/progress_report_week5.md

 # Progress Report Week 5

-- spent time troubleshooting and bug-fixing the last-week's JPS
+- fixed many bugs from the last-week's JPS implementation (mainly incorrect neighbor processing and diagonal obstacle detection)

 - added more ready-made maps

+- rewrote the Priority Queue class into a binary heap

 - started work on a real sophisticated jumping logic for the JPS

-Hours spent: 4 h (course total 31 h)
+Hours spent: 7 h (course total 32 h)